SiddarthaPolisetty/SPTestRailReporter/README.md

 # SPTestRailReporter
-iOS Library that magically performs all TestRail reporting by making use of TestRailAPI's
+iOS Library that magically performs all TestRail reporting by making use of TestRailAPI's.
+Simple, Clean, Fast.